 As drones continue to grow in popularity, kids are the latest players scrambling to get in on the action.
-The most popular photo drones for kids aren’t quite built for the professional, recreational types that are popular with adults, but many of them still come packed with some pretty impressive features.
+Popular drones which take photos but are meant for kids aren’t quite built for the professional/recreational drones that are popular with adults, but many of them still come packed with some pretty impressive features.

 While the best quality photo drones are apparently ranked according to price, you may get lucky and find a few exceptions, and you can just get the best photo drone for your kid’s birthday without having to drain your wallet.
 But what are the things that one should consider when choosing a photo drone for his/her children?